Introducing EiE and the PDP

 A key part of being able to initiate, design and implement timely and quality education in emergencies (EiE) responses is having the education/EiE staff with the right competencies to do so.
 Developing these competencies where they are needed - in emergency-prone contexts, countries and regions - is the aim of the inter-agency EiE Professional Development Programme (PDP).

 Since its launch in 2015, the EiE PDP has been developing the capacity of in-country EiE and education practitioners from all organisations through delivering a series of EiE courses via regional hubs.
-The courses in this series now include the face-to-face EiE Fundamentals (30 learning hours), the online EiE Intermediate course hosted on Kaya (200 learning hours), and the EiE Certificate in Advanced Studies (CAS) – a comprehensive blended learning programme accredited by the University of Geneva (totalling 420 learning hours).
+The courses in this series now include the EiE Fundamentals (50 learning hours), the EiE Online course hosted on Kaya (200 learning hours), and the EiE Certificate of Advanced Studies (CAS) – a comprehensive blended learning programme accredited by the University of Geneva (totalling 450 learning hours).
 The EiE PDP has been delivered in East & Southern Africa (ESA), the Middle East & Eastern Europe (MEEE), South East Asia and South Asia regions, with delivery hubs established in the ESA & MEEE regions, with plans for a third in the West & Central Africa (WCA) region.

-The 30-hour EiE Fundamentals course has been designed in recognition of these challenges and aims to enhance the capacity of EiE practitioners to deliver and support quality EiE programming, without placing undue pressure on their time and resources.
-The EiE Fundamentals course is a face-to-face training involving limited pre-work, and aims to develop selected INEE Level 1, 2 and 3 competencies (explain, describe, identify, assess, analyse, evaluate, design, apply, use, develop engage, participate, work with).
+The 40-hour EiE Fundamentals course aims to enhance the capacity of junior-mid level country-office or response staff who need to rapidly improve their knowledge of the fundamental concepts, phases and tools of EiE.
+The course is a face-to-face or remote training involving limited pre-work, and aims to develop selected INEE Level 1, 2 and 3 competencies (explain, describe, identify, assess, analyse, evaluate, design, apply, use, develop, engage, participate).

 The EiE CAS course aims to develop INEE Level 2 & 3 competencies (assess, analyse, evaluate, design, apply, use, develop engage, participate, work with).
 The CAS targets more senior EiE or education practitioners in a position of influence in an EiE programme or response and able to apply their learning to strengthen their practice and the performance of the programme or response they work on.
 The CAS is blended taught course also involving a 7-day residential held in the region and can be delivered to 25 students twice per year.